netinupur/car-or-tree-with-Spark-DL/README.md

 Did you have a hypothesis that you were trying to prove?
 Did you just visualize the dataset, and if so, why?`

+## Tools
+For this project, we have used Spark on AWS EMR.
+We have conducted all project steps in Spark, including data sourcing and ingesting, exploratory data analysis, modeling, and evaluation of results.

 ### Data Sourcing and Ingesting

 All our data was sourced from the [Open Images Dataset](https://storage.googleapis.com/openimages/web/download.html) s3 and Google Cloud Storage buckets.